-Internship Information for Faculty and Staff
+Internship Info and Resources for Faculty and Staff

 How Can Faculty Help Students Find Internships?

-- Faculty are encouraged to share any employer contacts they may have with Career Services so we can make that information available to students more widely through Handshake
+- Faculty are encouraged to share any employer contacts they may have with Career Services so we can make that information available to students more widely through Handshake.

-- Faculty can direct students to Career Services for additional information, opportunities and help with internships in addition to their specific internship coordinator
+- Faculty can direct students to Career Services for additional information, opportunities, and help with internships, in addition to their specific Internship Coordinator.